y-naught/Onscreen-Keyboard-TS/README.md

 ### Recompile TypeScript code
 The Typescript build folder is included in this respository, but you may want to make modifications to this system, whether that be the key layout or a using a different language.

-After you have made modifications you'll have to use the typescript compiler to create your new build file.
+After you have made your modifications you'll have to use the typescript compiler to create your new build file.

 If you don't yet have typescript installed on you system run this in terminal

 `npm install -g typescript`

-Now you can navigate to root directory of the project where you can simply type
+Now you can navigate to the root directory of the project where you can simply type

 `tsc` in the terminal.